shanemileham/shanemileham.github.io/_kb/books/sun-tzu--the-art-of-war.md

 ## Notes

-### Chapter 1: Planning, calculating, and comparing armies leads to war
+### Section 1: Planning, calculating, and comparing armies leads to war
 - Compare armies
   - Obedience (to the death)
   - More capable general